 Join us Friday, April 6 from 7-10pm for an evening celebrating James Baldwin!
 We'll celebrate his life and literary work by sharing excepts from her books.
 Frugal Bookstore Inc. will be selling some of Baldwin's works for those who need physical copies.
-This event is present by Meta Art.
+This event is presented by Meta Art.

 Free & open to the public.
 The bakery cafe will be open to purchase refreshments.
 Questions? [email protected]